satenchauhan/CMS-Blog-Post-Website-Project/README.md

 Its designed and developed in core PHP by my Saten Chauhan. all the users and password are inserted as a example.

-just to login first time, just to check first time
+just to login first time to check username and password given below

 Olny Admin is authorized to add-users, edit users , delete and update author,